genetronhealth/uvc-delins/README.md

 The installation requirements for UVC-delins are the same as these for UVC (for the requirements for UVC, please check https://github.com/genetronhealth/uvc)

-In sum, UVC requires BASH 4.0+ (4.0 is the minimum version required) and a compiler that supports the C++14 standard.
+In sum, UVC-delins requires BASH 4.0+ (4.0 is the minimum version required) and a compiler that supports the C++14 standard.
 The Makefile in this directory compiles with g++, but the Makefile can be easily modified to use another compiler instead of g++ (for example, clang).
 To install from scratch, please run: (./install-dependencies.sh && make clean && make all -j4 && make deploy).

 In total, the installation for UVC-delins should take about 5 minutes.